Brand Tracking Is Easier than You Think

 Step 1: Establish baseline metrics.

-One proven method to measure brand strength is to conduct brand research.
 Only by understanding how buyers see you — your strengths and weaknesses — can you know where to focus your attention.
-Brand research is a balancing act of qualitative research and quantitative analysis.
+Brand studies are a balancing act of qualitative research and quantitative analysis.
 The data you gather allow you to establish powerful baseline metrics such as:

 - Relevancy – how relevant are your services to clients?